AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-33976-magento-patch-bundle-out-of-stock-after-option-removed.md

 ---
-description: The MDVA-33976 patch fixes the issue where a bundle product is shown as Out Of Stock after one of its options has been removed in Admin.
-This patch is available when the Quality Patches Tool (QPT) 1.0.15 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-33976 patch: bundle Out Of Stock after option removed"
 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,QPT 1.0.15,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Open Source
-title: 'MDVA-33976 patch: bundle Out Of Stock after option removed'
 ---

-# MDVA-33976 patch: bundle Out Of Stock after option removed

 The MDVA-33976 patch fixes the issue where a bundle product is shown as Out Of Stock after one of its options has been removed in Admin.
 This patch is available when the [Quality Patches Tool (QPT) 1.0.15](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.